 evidence supporting justification or excuse, as a way of introducing the jury to the

 law of homicide.

-in the second paragraph beginning “A homicide can be lawful . . . .”
-If no
+the second paragraph beginning “A homicide can be lawful . . . .”
+If no instructions

-instructions will be given on offenses other than ﬁrst degree murder, do not give
+will be given on offenses other than first degree murder, do not give the last

 • This Instruction Upheld.
 People v.
 Genovese (2008) 168 Cal.App.4th 817, 832

 [85 Cal.Rptr.3d 664].

 The committee decided that a short introduction on the law of homicide would help